netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

         *yes*
       - If ``no``, SSL certificates will not be validated.
 This should only be used on personally controlled sites using self-signed certificates.
+    * - weight

+        *(str)*
+      -
+      - Weight to assign to the monitor-service binding.
+When a monitor is UP, the weight assigned to its with the service determines how much the monitor contributes toward keeping the health of the service the value configured for the Monitor Threshold parameter.

+        Minimum value = ``1``

+        Maximum value = ``100``